Next-to-leading-logarithmic PanScales showers for Deep Inelastic Scattering and Vector Boson Fusion

 We first consider inclusive observables, i.e.~those observables that are non-vanishing at LO.
 The value of these observables is primarily set by the hard scattering process, and the shower should impact these observables only marginally.
 In Fig.~\ref{fig:inclusive-dist-VBF} we show two such observables: the invariant mass of the two leading jets $m_{j_1 j_2}$ and the rapidity seperation between them $\Delta \eta_{j_1 j_2}$.
-As expected, one observes that uncertainties from renormalisation/factorisation scale variations in the shower are small, as these observables are largely insensitive to the additional radiation produced by the shower.
-One exception is given by the regions where $\Delta \eta_{j_1 j_2}$ or $m_{j_1 j_2}$ are small (after applying the minimal selection cuts).
+Uncertainties from renormalisation/factorisation scale variations are noticably smaller in the NLL showers than in Dipole-$k_t$.
+This is a direct consequence of including the scale-compensating term of eq.~\eqref{eq:xRmuR}.
+In general, the scale uncertainties are small, except in the regions where $\Delta \eta_{j_1 j_2}$ and $m_{j_1 j_2}$ are small (see~Fig.~\ref{fig:inclusive-dist-VBF}, left).
 These regions are contaminated by events where one of the two tagged jets actually originates from the shower hardest emission.
 Indeed, because of this effect, the scale uncertainties here are larger than in the bulk of the distribution.
-With the exception of these regions, which are excluded after applying the VBF cuts, it can be observed that differences between the NLL showers are of the order of $\mathcal{O}(5-10\%)$, i.e. commensurate with known NLO corrections, and the LL shower lies in between the prediction of the NLL showers.
+With the exception of these regions, which are excluded after applying the VBF cuts, it can be observed that differences between the NLL showers are of the order of $\mathcal{O}(5-10\%)$, i.e. commensurate with known NLO corrections.
+However, the spread of the NLL showers is much larger than their scale variation, and the latter indeed can then not be used to accurately and reliably capture the differences between the showers.
+The effect of adding the scale-compensating term in eq.~\eqref{eq:lnmuF} is sizeable: uncertainty stemming from scale variations increases by roughly a factor of two when turning off those scale-compensating terms.
+We do want to stress that turning off those terms underestimates the scale uncertainty for the Dipole-$k_t$ shower.
+As this is not an NLL shower, and the scale-compensating term originates from an NLL prediction, we are not strictly allowed to turn off the compensating effect.
+We also notice that the LL shower lies in between the prediction of the PanScales NLL showers.